Shmood00/Permission-Based-Two-Factor/README.md

 ![](pics/registration.gif)

 Once a user is registered, they must authorize themselves to be granted a JWT token.
 This token is used in the authorization header to gain access to the other endpoints in the API.
-For a user to login the must send a POST request to the `/api/user/authenticate` endpoint with their name and password in a JSON body.
+For a user to login, they must send a POST request to the `/api/user/authenticate` endpoint with their name and password in a JSON body.
 If the credentials match what's in the database, the user is granted their token.

 ![](pics/login.gif)